2015 Endowment and Debt Management Forum

 What You'll Learn

-- Better ways to communicate with your boards and committees
+- Identify better ways to communicate with your boards and committees

-- Insights into inflation and its possible impact
+- Compare insights into inflation and determine its possible impact on your endowment

 No prerequisites and/or advance preparation required.

 Participants will be awarded up to 14 CPE credits for this group live event.
 CPE credits can be earned in the following categories: